datatrail-jhu/08_data/manuscript/00_intro.md

 ### Basic Data files

 Data Scientists are often working with data stored in spreadsheets.
 This probably doesn't come as a surprise, as most of the example data you've worked on throughout this Course Set so far has used data in this format.
 Often, these data are stored in **comma-separated value (CSV)** files.
 However, data of this format can also be stored in Google Sheets, Excel (.xlsx, .xls), and tab-delimited files (.txt), among others.
-We'll define the various file formats and discuss how to get these types of data into R in the following two lessons in this course.
+We'll define the various file formats and discuss how to get these types of data into R in the next few lessons in this course.

 ### Data from the Internet